out-of-cheese-error/gooseberry/README.md

 #### Grouping annotations into folders and pages

-`gooseberry config kb hierarchy`

-The hierarchy defines how the folder and file structure of the knowledge base looks and which annotations are on what pages.
+The `hierarchy` configuration defines how the folder and file structure of the knowledge base looks and which annotations are on what pages.
 The available options are:

 * Empty - Set `hierarchy = []` to have all annotations rendered on the index page.
 * Tag - Groups annotations by tag